Ambmo/nawy/README.md

 ### Setup and Configuration

 1. ## Create a new folder on your host machine
-   Go to your desired location and create a "<repository-directory>" to contain the project
+   Go to your desired location and create a "repository-directory" to contain the project, this for instace could be an app folder!

 2. **Clone the Repository**